dismantl/MediaGrid/README.md

 MediaGrid
 =========

-MediaGrid is a **takedown-resistant, distributed wireless infrastructure** allowing citizens to **share real-time photo and video documentation** at public demonstrations.
-A MediaGrid uses a distributed filesystem running on a wireless mesh network of wifi-equipped Raspberry Pi's.
-Smartphones (or any wifi-enabled device) within range can then connect to the network and upload files. **ALL files uploaded to the grid are completely recoverable even if a majority of the devices are confiscated or taken offline**.
+MediaGrid is a **takedown-resistant, distributed wireless infrastructure** allowing citizens to **communicate and share real-time photo and video documentation** at public demonstrations, without the need for internet access.
+A MediaGrid uses a distributed database running on a wireless mesh network of small, battery-powered devices.
+Smartphones (or any wifi-enabled device) within range can then connect to the wifi network to upload files and securely chat. **ALL files uploaded to the grid are completely recoverable even if most of the devices are confiscated or taken offline**.
 See the design document for more details: https://github.com/danstaples/MediaGrid/blob/master/MediaGrid.Design.pdf?raw=true.

 Implemented/under development:
 * Front-end web application for uploading, browsing, and viewing files
-* Webchat, including private encrypted chatrooms
+* Webchat, including private encrypted chatrooms*

+**\* NOTE: The security of encrypted chat has not been thoroughly tested.
+DO NOT rely on it to protect super-sensitive communications!**

 TODO:
 * OLSRd configuration